m3iller/colortree/README.md

 To perform follow these steps:

-1 - Download the tomcat 7 and copy the file colortree.war within the directory / server / deploy to the Tomcat webapps directory
+1 - Download the tomcat 7 and copy the file colortree.war in the directory /server/deploy to the Tomcat webapps directory

 2 - Start the tomcat